damianofalcioni/js-functions-orchestrator/README.md

 `@param {Record<string, FunctionConfig>} [config.functions]` An optional definition of functions to use in the different connections with the following properties:
 - `{string} [ref]`: Reference to the name of the function exposed in the Orchestrator instantiation.
 When not provided the function name is used.
 - `{Array<any>} [args]`: When available, will be used as input arguments for the function during its execution at the initialization of the orchestration (only if no state is provided)
-- `{Boolean} [throws]`: When true, errors thrown by the functions will be throw and terminate the orchestration
+- `{Boolean} [throws]`: When true, errors thrown by the functions will be thrown and terminate the orchestration
 - `{string} [inputsTransformation]`: When available must contain a JSONata expression to pre-process the function inputs before being passed to the function
 - `{string} [outputTransformation]`: When available must contain a JSONata expression to post-process the function output before being used in any connection